vitallan/BasicSpringMVC/README.md

 Using it
 ========

 In the pom.xml there's the plugin for jetty.
 It'll run under the 8080 port, in the url basic.spring.mvc.com .
-You must map this to your 127.0.0.1 in /etc/hosts to work, then go to the root of the project and run "mvn jetty:run".
+You must map this to your 127.0.0.1 in your hosts file to work, then go to the root of the project and run "mvn jetty:run".
 Go to your browser and type basic.spring.mvc.com:8080 and you will hit the default controller defined in basic.spring.mvc.controller.BasicController.java

 Customization
 =============